Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Forest Lake - Ellen Grove recording a relatively average level of approval activity when compared to local markets analysed countrywide

-Forest Lake - Ellen Grove has averaged approximately 39 new dwelling approvals annually over the past five financial years, totalling 197 homes.
-As of FY26 so far, 2 approvals have been recorded.
-This results in an average of 6.6 new residents per year for every home built between FY21 and FY25, indicating that demand significantly outpaces supply.
-The average value of new dwellings developed is $529,000.
+Forest Lake - Ellen Grove averaged approximately 39 new dwelling approvals annually over the past five financial years, totalling 197 homes.
+As of FY26 so far, three approvals have been recorded.
+This results in an average of 6.6 new residents per year for every home built between FY21 and FY25, indicating demand significantly outpaces supply.
+The average construction cost value of these dwellings is $205,000, which is below regional norms, offering more affordable housing options.

-In this financial year, there have also been $2.2 million in commercial approvals, suggesting a predominantly residential focus.
+In FY26, there have been $2.2 million in commercial approvals, reflecting the area's residential nature.
 Compared to Greater Brisbane, Forest Lake - Ellen Grove records markedly lower building activity, 55.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established dwellings.
-Nationally, this is also below average, reflecting the area's maturity and possible planning constraints.
+This limited new supply generally supports stronger demand and values for established dwellings, which is also below average nationally.
+This can be attributed to the area's maturity and possible planning constraints.
 New building activity shows 54.0% detached dwellings and 46.0% attached dwellings, with a growing mix of townhouses and apartments providing options across different price points.
 This represents a notable shift from the area's existing housing, which is currently 87.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and the need for more diverse, affordable housing options.

 The location has approximately 3022 people per dwelling approval, demonstrating an established market.
 Looking ahead, Forest Lake - Ellen Grove is expected to grow by 2,211 residents through to 2041, according to the latest AreaSearch quarterly estimate.
 Should current construction levels persist, housing supply could lag population growth, likely intensifying buyer competition and underpinning price growth.